-Religious Studies M.A., Ph.D.
-December 31:
+December 31: Religious Studies M.A., Ph.D.

-Anthropology M.A., Ph.D., English Ph.D.
-January 15:
+January 15: Anthropology M.A., Ph.D., English Ph.D.

-For all other departments, applicants must apply by this February 1:

-date in order to be considered for department assistant-

-ships and/or first-round admissions decisions
+February 1: For all other departments, applicants must apply by this date in order to be considered for department assistantships and/or first-round admissions decisions

-Second round of admission decisions March 1:

-Final deadline May 1:
+May 1: Final deadline

-November 30: Final deadline Sprina
+Spring November 30: Final deadline

-Due to the extra time necessary for visa processing, international applicants are advised to have their completed application sent to the Office of Research and Graduate Studies at least two months before these deadlines.
+Due to the extra time necessary for visa processing, international applicants are advised to have their online application completed at least two months before these deadlines.
 Students who apply for departmental assistantships should submit their applications by February 1 as noted.